openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    practices and assurance models along with standards can offer numerous advantages for digital wallets such as:

-    1. **Quality Assurance**: Compliance with best practices and standards ensures the software’s quality, leading to a more reliable and robust digital wallet
+    1. **Quality Assurance**: Compliance with best practices and standards ensures the software's quality, leading to a more reliable and robust digital wallet

     1. **Security**: Best practices often encompass security measures such as encryption, secure APIs,